aaronweaver/AppSecPipeline/tools/README.md

 ### Config YAML

 Tool are launched via a YAML file in the tool folder name.
-For example arachni conists of: tools/arachni/config.yaml
+For example arachni consists of: tools/arachni/config.yaml

 **Yaml Tool Specification:**